afshe/getting_and_cleaning_data_course_project/README.md

 ###Part 1
 1. Download the UCI_HAR_Dataset.zip file from the internet to the working directory
-2. Unzip the input data set downloaded
+2. Unzip the input dataset downloaded
 3. Read the following files in /train/ folder and combine the "train" dataset using "cbind" command
   - X_train.txt
   - subject_train.txt